RyanStark223232/CSCI3100_MobileCloudProject/nowhere/README.md

 This Search-Result Table is immature.
 The Image Search function above is not yet compatible to the Search-Result Table i.e. the result generated in the image search would not be the input in the "location" search at this moment.
 Moreover, the search method might change in future.
 (Instead of typing box, dropdown may be used)

 Users can type their desired location, travelling style, travelling period and group size in the search-result table to search the output "posts".
 Initially, all the "posts" will be displayed on the page, until the users type in the search bar.
 In this initial code phase, the data is limited as follows:
-1. Location: {Britain, Hong Kong, Japan)
+1. Location: {Britain, Hong Kong, Japan}
 2. Travel Style: {Shopping, Sporty, Cultural}
 3. Period: {Day-Trip, Short-Trip, Weeks-Trip, Long-Trip, Exchange(student)}
 4. Size: {Small, Medium, Large}